aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 Model Architecture
 ------------------

-This subsection discusses how recurrent neural networks (RNN) are used for the data-informed mappings previously described.
-In particular, long short-term memory (LSTM) neural networks are employed.
+This approach employs Long short-term memory (LSTM) neural networks.
 Of great interest is the ability of this model to generalize beyond the data seen during training.
-At first this is investigated in out-of-sample data from the training flow and later further tested on different flow setups.
+At first this is investigated in out-of-sample data from the training flow and later further tested on different on unseen data.
 The architecture of the LSTM-based neural-network is shown in the figure below.
 It consists of an input fully connected layer that compresses prognostic variables of a single level to a $600$-valued vector.
 This layer has a :math:`$\tanh$` activation function.
 The compressed vector is then passed as input to a long short-term memory (LSTM) neural network.
 The output of the neural network is then passed through an output fully connected neural network to produce the final data-informed corrected predictions.
 The output layer has a linear activation function.